sshanshans/GBSGE/README.md

 - Generate Gaussian expectation problems.
 - Simulate and compare GBS-I, GBS-P, and MC methods.
-- Create figures and tables in [paper].
+- Create figures and tables in the companion paper.

 ## Installation